When you run a promotional sale on your online store, you’ll see higher-than-usual traffic as visitors search for their

-In this tutorial, we are going to learn how to configure Elasticsearch on WordPress.
-It is an integrated part of our hosting platform, and we are quite huge fans of this search enhancement service.
-To get an idea of what exactly Elasticsearch is and how it works, you should read the blog post by our Co-Founder, Aaqib Gadit here.
-This post should give you a fair idea of why Cloudways fell in love with this innovative search feature.
+To get an idea of what Elasticsearch is and how it works, you should read our Co-Founder Aaqib Gadit’s blog post.
+This post should give you a fair idea of why Cloudways fell in love with this innovative search feature, to the point that it’s integrated within our hosting platform.

-Anyhow, coming back to WordPress, one must know that it is not as difficult to configure Elasticsearch on WordPress as it looks, especially if you are an active customer of Cloudways.
-So here is how it is done!
+In this tutorial, you’ll learn how to configure Elasticsearch on WordPress.
+This is simpler than it sounds, especially if you are an active customer of Cloudways.
+So let’s find out how it is done!

 What Is Elasticsearch?

-Elasticsearch was released in 2010 and is the tool used to run search queries faster in large databases.
-Unlike conventional searches; Elasticsearch is extremely fast around raw data and is a highly scalable search engine.
-Elasticsearch has an extensive API which can be integrated into any web application including WordPress for big data discovery.
+Elasticsearch was released in 2010 and is used to search queries faster in large databases.
+Elasticsearch is extremely fast around raw data and is a highly scalable search engine, unlike conventional searches.
+Elasticsearch has an extensive API that can be integrated into any web application, including WordPress for big data discovery.

-Elasticsearch in WordPress plays an integral part as we all know the poor and slow performance of its default searching capabilities.
-It may look OK on a site with small databases but it gets painful for the visitors trying to find their product from 50 different categories.
-Elasticsearch offers real-time index updates that add a new document to the index almost instantaneously.
+Elasticsearch in WordPress plays an integral part in the poor and slow performance of its default searching capabilities.
+It may look OK on a site with small databases, but it gets painful for the visitors trying to find their product from 50 different categories.
+Elasticsearch offers real-time index updates that instantaneously add a new document to the index.